Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 ## C. Speech command to quit

-Once the user wants to quit the application, he can say “Enable quitting” to make a balloon appear, which if he clicks on it will trigger the quitting panel.
+Once the user wants to quit the application, he can say "Enable quitting" to make a balloon appear, which if he clicks on it will trigger the quitting panel.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/5InteractionC.png?raw=true "")